tidyverse/tidyverse.org/content/blog/teach-tidyverse-23/index.md

 </div>

+## Resource refresh

+R for Data Science, 2nd Edition is out!
+[This blog post](blog/2023/07/r4ds-2e/) (and the [book's preface](https://r4ds.hadley.nz/preface-2e.html)) outlines updates since the first edition.
+Updates to the book served as the motivation for many of the changes mentioned in the remainder of this post as as well as on the Tidyverse blog over the last year.
+Now that the book is out, you can expect the pace of change to slow down again for a while, which means plenty of time for phasing these changes into your teaching materials.

+One change in the 2nd Edition that will most likely affect almost all of your teaching materials is the use of the native R pipe (`|>`) instead of the magrittr pipe (`%>%`).
+If you're not familiar with the similarities and differences between these operators, I recommend reading [this comparison blog post](https://www.tidyverse.org/blog/2023/04/base-vs-magrittr-pipe/).
+And I strongly recommend making this update since it will allow students to perform piped operations with any R function, and hence allow them to keep their data pipeline workflows regardless of whether the next package they learn is from the tidyverse (or package that uses tidyverse principles) or not.

 ## Nine core packages in tidyverse 2.0.0

 The main update in tidyverse 2.0.0, which was released in March 2023, is that it [lubridate](https://lubridate.tidyverse.org/) is now a core tidyverse package.
 The lubridate package that makes it easier to do the things R does with date-times, is now a core tidyverse package.
 So, while many of your scripts in the past may have started with